About Our Teachers

 Rosemary teaches a wide range of piano styles to students from 4 to 70 years of age.
 Rosemary trained at Trinity ATCL, LTCL in jazz and classical piano.
 She is a qualified secondary school music teacher and has worked as a music teacher in a number of international schools.
 She is a performer across all styles including rock, jazz and classical.
 She has had gigs in the Middle East, India, Indonesia and Europe with various artists.
 Her diverse experience as a teacher and performer enables her students to pursue their musical interests with enthusiasm and confidence.

-Kate Williams (Singing and Piano)
+Christopher Hillier (Singing and Piano)

 Nick Fowler (Classical Jazz, Contemporary & Blues Piano)

 Nick Fowler has taught Jazz and Blues Piano at the Sydney Conservatorium of Music since 2000.
 He has also developed a strong classical repertoire as well teaching courses at the Conservatorium in Advanced Pop Piano, Intermediate Classical Piano, Music Theory, and Jazz Fusion.
 Nick has gained a reputation as a distinguished modern jazz composer and has recorded and performed extensively with his group 'The GappProject'.

 Anna has a Bachelor of Music with 1st class Honours 2014-2017, majoring in classical voice performance from Queensland Conservatorium of Music.
 Anna is a gifted multi-instrumental teacher and musician majoring in voice.
 She also teaches piano and flute through the AMEB grades.
 Anna currently teaches for Eastern Suburbs Piano Tuition (ESPT) teaching individual classes of piano and singing.
 She also takes group classes for ESPT in musical theatre.
 She inspires and delights her students with her boundless joy and enthusiasm.